 Students developed as learners from Year 7

 All subjects will develop the learning skills crucial to success in their subject.
-In addition students in Years 7 and 8 have one period of a Library lesson to develop information literacy skills and a love of reading and a period of Learn to Learn where students learn metacognition skills which will then be applied in their other lessons.
+In addition, students in Years 7 and 8 have one period of a Library lesson to develop information literacy skills and a love of reading and Year 7 have a period of Learn to Learn where students learn metacognition skills which will then be applied in their other lessons.

 Key Stage 4

 An academic core

 Our curriculum is planned to have a strong academic core.
 All students study Mathematics, English Language, English Literature, Science and they must also select either a Humanities or a Modern Foreign language.
 At least 29 out of 50 periods will be spent studying these subjects.
 Most students will choose additional academic subjects as part of their options.